20 Rare and Shocking Facts from the Assassination Attempt on John Paul II

 “Yes.
 It hurts.
 It hurts.”

 12. Ambulance problems.
-The popemobile pulled up to an ambulance but it wouldn’t work.
-A new ambulance comes.
+The popemobile pulled up to an ambulance but it wasn’t working.
+A new ambulance was summoned.

 13. Ambulance irony.
-The pope blessed this never-before-used ambulance just a day before, saying, “I also give my blessings to this ambulance’s first patient.”
-Wow…
+The Pope had blessed this never-before-used ambulance just a day before, saying, “I also give my blessings to this ambulance’s first patient.”
+Wow.

 14. Ambulatory dash.
 The driver providentially chose the longer route, which was much less occupied by traffic.
-However, the horn and the steering wheel received a good amount of use and they nearly crashed several times racing to the hospital—even threated with a machine gun my one police!
-The pope was unsecured… so his head banged against the doctor’s knee several times.
+However, the horn and the steering wheel received a good amount of use and they nearly crashed several times racing to the hospital — even threatened with a machine gun by one police officer.
+The Pope was unsecured, so his head banged against the doctor’s knee several times.

 15. His words reflect his heart.
 “Mary.
 My Mother.
 Mary!
 My Mother!” was all he uttered.

-16. Nobody at the hospital knew about the pope’s arrival.
-Because it was fast and because… 1981…
+16. Nobody at the hospital knew about the Pope’s arrival.
+Because it was fast, and because it was 1981.

 18. Reagan prayed.
 The President of the United States, recovering from his own assassination attempt, ensured the Pope that he would pray for him.
 Leonid Brezhnev, leader of the Soviet Union, also sends a message.